DominicMachado/DominicMachado.github.io/docs/latn-399-s22/opuscula-latn-399-s22.md

 **Opusculum #2: Sermo vulgaris**

-For this opuscula, please read Bret Boyce’s [chapter](link here) on the ways in which Petronius represents non-elite speech in the Satyrica.
+For this opusculum, please read Bret Boyce’s [chapter](link here) on the ways in which Petronius represents non-elite speech in the Satyrica.
 Once you have read the chapter, have a look at the following four sentences below, all from the freedmen’s speeches in sections 41 - 46.
 In each sentence, the bolded word(s) represent what Boyce terms a “popular feature” of Petronius language.
 For each bolded word, your job is to identify which of Boyce’s “popular feature” it represents and explain how you know that.
 For example, if I gave you the sentence *curabo **domata sit** Cassandra caligaria* (74.14), you would say that **domata sit** represents a “change of conjugation” because the classical form of the verb has the principal parts *domo, domare, domui, domitus*.
 You would also note that it appears that the speaker has changed the fourth principal part to fit better with the fact that the first two principal parts indicate that it belongs to the first conjugation.

 - *vix me **balneus** **calfecit**. tamen calda potio vestiarius est. **staminatas** duxi, et plane **matus** sum. **vinus** mihi in cerebrum abiit.* (41.11-12)